Mediathek

 During their walk act, PET recycling is impressively demonstrated with a specially designed shredding machine and on stage they show what science has to consider with their acting skills and a lot of humor.
 Many thanks to Hannah Lerch and Marvin Meinold from www.forschperspektive.de [more]

 Diagnosis and therapy of diseases are the focus of research in nanomedicine.
-This is where research is trying to find ways that can provide patients with relief or even healing.
-Prof. Henning raises critical questions about the limits of research from ethical points of view.
-As Prof. Landfester replies, in the end, research needs to work closely together with psychology and sociology. [more]
+This is where research is trying to find ways that can provide patients with relief or even healing. [more]

 In just a series of small steps the short documentary shows how many wooden slats made out of oak can be layered, bent and glued together so that the whole structure obtains its shape and finally its stability.
 The completed coil has been exhibited on our trail since November. [more]